hsf-training/hsf-training-docker/_episodes/11-entry.md

 - "`ENTRYPOINT` allows you to configure commands that will always run for an executing container"
 ---

-So far every time we've run the containers we've typed
+So far, every time we've run the containers we've typed

 ~~~bash
 podman run --rm -it <IMAGE>:<TAG> <command>